 Animal health security strengthening for pandemic preparedness and response in India

-India’s Department of Animal Husbandry and Dairy (DAHD) will have the ultimate responsibility for overall project implementation.
-For activities that involve neighboring countries, regional-level activities will be implemented through either existing bilateral mechanisms or regional cooperation platforms such as SASEC with the support of the IEs.
-Civil society will be engaged to support on-the-ground implementation of relevant activities.
-Both the ADB and the World Bank will serve as the IEs responsible for the co-financing arrangements.
+The Department of Animal Husbandry and Dairy (DAHD) will be responsible for overall project management.
+Regional activities involving neighboring countries will be facilitated through established bilateral mechanisms or regional cooperation frameworks, such as SASEC, with support from Implementing Entities.
+Civil society organizations will be engaged to support local implementation efforts.
+The Asian Development Bank (ADB) and the World Bank will co-finance the project.

 Expected outcomes